Our Mission in Action: Making a Direct, Positive Impact

 “Yoga helps me calm down, breathe, think about what I’m about to say before I say it, and not overreact.”
 That’s just one example of the feedback we hear from high-school and middle-school students participating in Kripalu’s Yoga in the Schools program.
 KYIS brings the long-range, holistic benefits of yoga and meditation to the next generation.
 In an ongoing Kripalu study conducted in partnership with faculty at Harvard Medical School, high-school students who practiced yoga as part of their physical-education curriculum showed a decrease in tension, anxiety, and negativity.

 In order to increase yoga’s impact in the world, we need solid evidence that proves what we know experientially: Yoga works.
-Kripalu’s Institute for Extraordinary Living (IEL) is at the forefront of yoga research, collaborating with universities and scientists around the world.
+The Kripalu Institute for Extraordinary Living is at the forefront of yoga research, collaborating with universities and scientists around the world.
 Scientific documentation of yoga’s positive effects is a giant step forward in incorporating yoga into educational, health-care, and corporate systems-helping individuals and institutions to self-regulate and increase thriving.

 When Nyacko Perry made up her mind to change the perception that yoga is only for the privileged, the Kripalu scholarship program helped her take the next step toward that goal.
 Read Nyacko’s story.